 For example, if you want your NodeJS app to access your MongoDB database, and you do not need to access your MongoDB from your laptop, you don't need Port Mapping.
 Instead, you can use the fully qualified name for the MongoDB instance which is

 Only used for persistent apps.

 How many instances of this app should run at the same time.
-You may have as many instances as you want.
+You may run as many instances as you'd like.
 However, you are limited by your hardware.
-If you increase this number and you don't have enough RAM or Disk.
-Your system crashes it's a difficult task to recover the server.
-CapRover makes it as easy as a simple click to scale your application.
-However, don't forget that you are always limited by your hardware!
+If you increase this number and you don't have enough RAM or Disk space, your system may crash.
+It is advised to consider performance implications before increasing this number.

 This is a very dangerous and advanced option.
 Do not use it unless you really know what you are doing.